PLAYER FROM YALE UNIVERSITY

 I hope to finish my college career on a high and go on to the pro circuit full time.
 I hope I can continue to steadily improve my PSA ranking as well and believe I can be a top player.
 If I want to achieve these things however I think there is no other way to do it than to put in a lot of hours of hard work.
 There are still many things I have to learn and to improve in my game and I am excited to work on these things.
 I feel I also need good competition to push me.
 BGS provides the perfect atmosphere for a developing pro player like me as we worked every day to improve ourselves and we were all 100% focused on that.

-SPENCER LOVEJOY AND BARCELONA – THE CITY.
+BARCELONA – THE CITY.

 BGS: Barcelona is of course an Olympic city, one of Europe’s most colourful and dynamic cities that enjoys one of the best climates in all of Europe; tell us how you found the city, its people and all it offers.